 Yoshikyo - 5566

-There is no specific imformation about Yoshikyo, but the style of his composition and the use of the red lacquer plaque are very similar to those used by the Tokyo Sculptors' Society (Tokyo Choko-Kai; 東京彫会), active since the eighties of 19th century, whose members were specialised in the production of intricated and realistic okimono.
+There is no specific information about Yoshikyo, but the style of his composition and the use of the red lacquer plaque are very similar to those used by the Tokyo Sculptors' Society (Tokyo Choko-Kai; 東京彫会), active since the 1880s, whose members were specialised in the production of intricated and realistic okimono.